Last updated: February 2, 2026

 Opinions on this topic vary widely.
 Greg Lehman, a well-known physical therapy teacher and trainer, has said, “Spinal flexion under low loads (like stretching) has not been proven to be a risk factor for disc pathology.”[4]
 Indeed he has written extensively on this topic and considers the concern to be unwarranted.[5]

 On the other hand, in his book Yoga for Osteoporosis, Dr. Loren Fishman, a yoga teacher and M.D., cites a 1984 study done by researchers at the Mayo Clinic that show flexion of the spine is very bad but extension is very good.[6]
-However, the flexion exercises were yang exercises: they were basically sit-ups.
-People who cite this study often extrapolate and say any flexion of the spine is harmful.
-But this was not what the study claimed.
+These flexion exercises, however, were not gentle stretches.
+They were loaded, muscular, yang-style movements similar to sit-ups.
+The study is frequently cited to suggest that all spinal flexion is harmful for people with osteoporosis.
+That is not what the study actually demonstrated.

 Avoiding all flexion may be harmful to your spine!
 All tissues need stress to become or stay healthy.
 Too much stress can be harmful, but so can too little.
 The Mayo Clinic study above showed that yang stresses on the spine are not good for women with osteoporosis, but they did not study women with osteopenia (a precursor condition to osteoporosis) nor the effect of yin stresses.
 We have known since the time of Julius Wolff[7] that bones need some stress to remain strong: if we never allow any stress of the bones, they will atrophy.

 Yang yoga can generate a large amount of transient stresses on the bones and joints due to the pulling power of the muscles.
 Indeed, a muscular stress on the bone generates several times more stress than the body’s own weight can generate.[8]
 However, Yin Yoga theoretically generates smaller stresses because they are only due to gravity, not muscular effort.
 In Yin Yoga, time is the magic ingredient, not intensity.
-There is a big difference between yang stresses and yin stresses, but there has been no studies evaluating these differences.
-All we have to guide us is reasoning by hypothesis and individual experiences.
+There is a big difference between yang stresses and yin stresses.
+Whether long-duration, low-intensity stress is beneficial, neutral, or harmful to osteoporotic bone remains unstudied.
+In the absence of direct evidence, absolute rules are difficult to justify.

 Return to Topics